Skip to main navigation Skip to main content

 Facilities that discharge wastewater to a municipal system are bound to pretreatment limits, approvals, and permits set by the local authority.

-Kentucky’s Environmental Compliance Assistance Program (ECAP) developed this guide as an introduction to various environmental permits and authorizations issued by the Kentucky Department for Environmental Protection (DEP).
+Kentucky’s Environmental Compliance Assistance Program (ECAP) designed this webpage to be an introduction to various environmental permits and authorizations issued by the Kentucky Department for Environmental Protection (DEP).
 It is intended to serve as a reference guide for anyone who needs to determine if environmental permits or authorizations are needed for any current or planned activities.
 It is important to note that this guide does not include every permit and authorization issued by DEP.
 Individuals should contact department staff for assistance with identifying all permits or authorizations that may apply to their unique circumstances.

 Contact the ECAP team at envhelp@ky.gov or (502) 782-6189.